25 April 2012

 4.1.
 In general, the University will look favourably on requests from third parties who wish to reproduce University copyright material.

 4.2.
-If a member wishes to deposit in the public domain digital teaching material he/she has created in the course of his/her duties, e.g. as Open Educational Resources, a proposal must first be submitted to the E-Learning Officer Group through the Head of E-Learning.
+If a member wishes to deposit in the public domain digital teaching material he/she has created in the course of his/her duties, e.g. as Open Educational Resources, advice should be sought from the Centre for Academic Practice.

-For more information please contact the University Copyright Advisor at firstname.lastname@example.org or ring 01509 222351.
+For more information please contact the University Copyright Advisors at firstname.lastname@example.org.